thalespaiva/minal_mlkem/README.md

 # Tailorable codes for lattice-based KEMs with applications to compact ML-KEM instantiations

-> Paiva, Thales B., Marcos A. Simplicio Jr, Syed Mahbub Hafiz, Bahattin Yildiz, Eduardo L. Cominetti, and Henrique S. Ogawa.
+> Thales B. Paiva, Marcos A. Simplicio Jr, Syed Mahbub Hafiz, Bahattin Yildiz, Eduardo L. Cominetti, and Henrique S. Ogawa.
 "Tailorable codes for lattice-based KEMs with applications to compact ML-KEM instantiations."
 IACR Transactions on Cryptographic Hardware and Embedded Systems (2022): To appear.

 The paper can also be downloaded from eprint at: https://eprint.iacr.org/2024/1243.pdf

-**Abstract.** This repository contains the code and data associated with our paper.
+**Abstract**.
+This repository contains the code and data associated with our paper "Tailorable codes for lattice-based KEMs with applications to compact ML-KEM instantiations", to appear in IACR TCHES 2025.
+Our implementation includes 3 main components: (i) code to fully reproduce the DFR analysis for 2D and 4D codes when applied to ML-KEM, (ii) general implementation of Minal codes encoding and decoding for dimensions between 2D and 10D, and (iii) integration of Minal codes (2D and 4D) into ML-KEM's code.
+Additionally, we also include the code to reproduce the figures in the paper, as we believe that the visualization tools can be useful for further investigations of the properties of our codes.

-In this README, we present a guide to explore the repository, together with direct instructions on how to reproduce all the results in the paper.
+* To run a 2h (on a normal PC) functionality test see [this section](#quick-functionality-test).
-This repository will be made publicly available after the reviewing process is done.
+* For the 30h (on a powerful server) full reproduction see [this section](#reproducing-the-results).

 ## Important notices